fjarri-attic/oldi-hero-translation/hero_en.md

 The summer month of Hecatombeon is originally intended for enjoying the earthly pleasures, and the pilgrims first lingered for a while near Lake Copais (which, to be fair, wasn't exactly on the way), where the graying veterans were splashing like kids, and Licymnius, crazed from sun and freedom, challenged Nasal to a wreestling match, and even wrestled for some time, but not for long, because the intervening Amphitryon tore the feign-growling Thelem from his brother-in-law - after which he grabbed both by the scruff of their necks and dragged them to a deep part, despite their resistance and screams, where he sunk **[a better word? waterboarded?]** them a little, accompanied by the cackle of the soldiers and the squeal of a happy Alcmene.

-Then, having decorated themselves with wreaths of the sacred laurel and sworn to Apollo to not take them off until returning home, everyone moved in the direction of Phocis and almost reached the slopes of Parnassus, when Amphitryon at one stop suggested making a small detour, going down to the Gulf of Corinth and visiting Kirra **[Oldie have Crissa here - which was also near Delphi, but was not at a seaside.
-Intentional or mistake?]** - a tiny seaside down serving as Delphi's harbor.
+Then, having decorated themselves with wreaths of the sacred laurel and sworn to Apollo to not take them off until returning home, everyone moved in the direction of Phocis and almost reached the slopes of Parnassus, when Amphitryon at one stop suggested making a small detour, going down to the Gulf of Corinth and visiting Kirra - a tiny seaside down serving as Delphi's harbor.

 He did not know hinself what prompted him to take this step.
 Either an obvious reason - a need to get news of the trader galleys which were contracted to deliver the remaining booty from Taphos, and to personally organize the transportation of the valuables to Thebes, exchanging a part of the Taphos treasure for copper and priceless purple pigment; or a hidden reason to snatch from fate one more week of happiness...
 No, he did not waht to overthink it, but in a couple of days the wheels of the chariots and the hooves of the horses were already rumbling along the rocky coast of the Gulf of Corinth, and behind them the sandals of the veterans were slapping on the stone.